pallets-eco/flask-admin/examples/sqla-inline/README.rst

-This example shows how you can turn a TextArea field into a rich WYSIWYG editor using WTForms and CKEditor.
+This example shows how to use inline forms when working with related models.

 To run this example: